MadhavJivrajani/GPTGen/README.md

-# Menu driven program generation using General Purpose Trees
+# Generation of nested menu-driven programs using general-purpose trees

 ## Construction of GPT in a single pass.